ByeNow12/CPSC233GroupProject/README.md

 1. Download the classes under the master branch in a zip file and place it in your chosen directory
 2. Download all the png images in the master class
 3. Navigate to the chosen directory
-4. Ensure all the required classes are in the chosen directory
+4. Ensure all the required classes and images are in the chosen directory
 5. Compile the file(s) using the command javac GUIGame.java

 Run Instructions: